 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; decreased appetite; dizziness; drowsiness; dry mouth; headache; irritability; nausea; sluggishness; stomach pain; tiredness; vomiting.
+Decreased appetite; dizziness; drowsiness; dry mouth; headache; irritability; nausea; stomach pain; tiredness; trouble sleeping; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; severe or persistent dizziness, drowsiness, or weakness; slow or irregular heartbeat.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; severe or persistent dizziness or drowsiness; slow or irregular heartbeat.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Intuniv extended-release tablets: